Toydotgame/Toydotgame.github.io/pages/about.md

 # About Me
 ## What I Do
 Not much.
-I play Minecraft and Animal Crossing (the GameCube version because I'm cool like that), I code when I can actually come up with ideas, and I talk to friends.
+I play Minecraft and occasionally some of the Half-Life games, and I code _when I can actually come up with ideas_.

 This site is mostly dedicated to my code-related doings, however.